alexclairrart/alexclairr.github.io/docu/image-validation-system.md

 **What it does:**

-- Scans all images for invisible watermark presence
+- Scans ALL images in repository for invisible watermark presence
 - Uses the same watermarking script as pre-commit hook
 - Respects skip lists for excluded files
 - Fails if any image is missing a watermark
+- Provides comprehensive watermark validation (unlike pre-commit's staged-only check)

 ### 3. Local Testing Script (`test-github-workflows.sh`)